 One obvious advantage to the custom operator is that a custom farming agreement provides some extra farm income, with little or no additional operating capital or farm machinery investment.
 Fuel, lubrication and repairs are usually the only added costs.
-In addition, custom farming offers a fixed return per acre to the custom operator, and although there is some possibility of higher repair bills, this is minor compared with the price and yield risks typically faced by a farm operator in a normal cash rental contract.
-Of course, in a good year, profits from a custom farming agreement will be lower than most cash rental leases; however, in this era of much higher land rental rates there is much more risk to the farm operator with a cash lease as compared to a custom agreement with a landowner.
+In addition, custom farming offers a fixed return per acre to the custom operator, and although there is some possibility of higher repair bills, this is minor compared with the price and yield risks typically faced by a farm operator in a normal cash-rental contract.
+Of course, in a good year, profits from a custom farming agreement will be less than most cash rental leases; however, in this era of much higher land-rental rates, there is much more risk to the farm operator with a cash lease as compared to a custom agreement with a landowner.

 Landowners also find several advantages to a custom farming agreement.
-Landowners with small acreages can make most of the crop production and grain-marketing decisions without the investment into a full-line of farm machinery.
-The landowner does not have to negotiate land rental rates or worry about collecting lease payments, since the owner receives all of the crop.
-The landowner does have to pay the farm operator an agreed upon per-acre fee for the custom farming services by specified dates.
-The landowner is considered to be the material participant for income tax purposes, and the landowner is typically entitled to all government farm program payments.
+Landowners with small acreages can make most of the crop production and grain marketing decisions without the investment into a full line of farm machinery.
+The landowner does not have to negotiate land rental rates or worry about collecting lease payments, since the owner receives the entire crop.
+The landowner does have to pay the farm operator an agreed-upon, per-acre fee for the custom farming services by specified dates.
+The landowner is considered to be the material participant for income tax purposes, and is typically entitled to all government farm program payments.

 Key Issues With Custom Farming Agreements:

-- The custom farming agreement should specify the payment amount per acre that the landowner will pay the custom operator, and should list the payment dates.
+- The agreement should specify the payment amount per acre that the landowner will pay the custom operator and should list the payment dates.